HewlettPackard/ilo-chef/README.md

 # iLO Authentication
 Each of the resources below requires you to pass in the info necessary to connect with the iLO API.
-The basic structure is an array of hashes:
+The basic structure accepted by the `ilos` property is an array of hashes:

 ```ruby
 ilos = [